ibm-cloud-docs/infrastructure-hub/hyper-v-to-IBM-Cloud-VPC-VSI.md

     - This procedure can require modifying the servers' host route table or security rules.
     - Update the name server or DNS.
 - The order of the target server, the CPU, and memory does not need to match, but the volumes must be equal to or greater than the source.
-- Make sure to have a `/etc/fstab` entry for automatic mounting of any file system on the target server.
+- Make sure that you have a `/etc/fstab` entry for automatic mounting of any file system on the target server.

 To improve the data transfer rate, adjust the bandwidth allocation of the RMM server.
 For more information, see [Adjusting bandwidth allocation by using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
 {: note}